helwigmj/greenhouse-emissions/README.md

 This is a one page application comparing the Greenhouse Gas Emissions of the United States, Japan, China, India, France and Brazil from 1972 through 2022 using a Scatter chart (provided by [React Google Charts](https://www.react-google-charts.com/)).
 The chart comes with a date filter to adjust the visible date range, as well as the ability to change the visiblity of each included country by clicking the associated item in the legend.

+This application can been seen by visiting [Greenhouse Emissions App](https://helwigmj.github.io/greenhouse-emissions/).

 ## Installation

 1. Clone the repository: